Finite Verification of Infinite Families of Diagram Equations: Verifying phase parameters

-\cite{Vilmart18} uses the symbol $\mu$ to count appearances of $\alpha_j$ (with coefficient,) and $T_j$ to denote a large enough set of values, and the result is expressed in their theorem 3.
-This sidesteps needing to go via Laurent polynomials (instead examining ranks of certain matrices,) but also means the method does not extend to ZH and ZW. \end{corollary}
+\begin{remark} Corollary \ref{corZXPhases} was first proved in \cite[Theorem 3]{Vilmart18}.
+The authors use the symbol $\mu$ to count appearances of $\alpha_j$ (with coefficient,) and $T_j$ to denote a large enough set of values.
+Their method does not use Laurent polynomials, instead examining ranks of certain matrices, but this also means their method does not extend to ZH and ZW.

+The result of \cite{Vilmart18} is in fact stronger than that of Theorem \ref{thmparameter}; as they show that under the conditions given here there is a \emph{universal} proof of the parameterised equation, something that the method given in Theorem \ref{thmparameter} does not show.
+For the purposes of verification, however, it is not important how an equation is derivable, but only whether the equation is sound. \end{remark}

 \begin{example}